-At December 31, 2023 and 2022, the following financial instruments were outstanding whose contract amounts represent credit risk:
+At December 31, 2024 and 2023, the following financial instruments were outstanding whose contract amounts represent credit risk:

 Contract Amount

-2023 2022
+2024 2023

+• 1 20= Ф 2.406

-Commitments to grant loans \$ 2,496 \$ 1,822
+Commitments to grant loans \$ 1,397 \$ 2,496

-Unfunded commitments under lines of credit 15,049 13,576
+Unfunded commitments under lines of credit 13,371 15,049

 Standby letters of credit 110 110

 Commitments to grant loans are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 The amount of collateral obtained, if it is deemed necessary by the Company, is based on management's credit evaluation of the customer.
-Mortgage loans in the process of origination are included in commitments to grant loans and represent amounts that the Bank plans to fund within a normal period of 60 to 90 days, and which are intended for sale to investors in the secondary market.
+Mortgage loans in the process of origination are included in commitments to grant loans and represent amounts that the Bank plans to fund within a normal period of 60 to 90 days.